Corentin-Vidick/Project2-Battleship/README.md

 ### Features Left to Implement

-  -  Use modals instead of alerts to make experience more user friendly.
   -  Possibility to play against computer.
 Random boat placement and shot selection.
   -  Differentiate boats to notify player if boat hit and/or full boat destroyed.
   -  Improve UI to display shots taken, boats damaged/remaining…